 A few drivings tips to remember:

-The legal driving age in Germany is 18, but usually, drivers have to be over 21 to rent a car.
+- The legal driving age in Germany is 17 (with supervision), but usually, drivers have to be over 21 to rent a car.
 Depending on the company, they may pay a premium until the age of 25.

 Frankfurt to Berlin By Bus